grnet/synnefo/docs/admin-guide.rst

 Storage logo     storage_logo.png              Visible in Pithos UI pages
 ===============  ============================  =========

-The  methods  available for replacing all or individual branding-related images are :
+There are two methods  available for replacing all or individual branding-related images:

 1. Create a new directory and  place there  some or all of your images.

-If you want to replace all images, keep the name/extension conventions as indicated above and set
+If you want to replace all images, keep the name/extension conventions as indicated in the above table and set:

 .. code-block:: console